 David Lovett: I’m 57 and married with four grown up children.
 I have lived in Chilwell since 1989 and our children all went to local schools in the area.
 My wife is a nurse working in Nottingham.
 I’m a hospital pharmacist and have worked in the NHS for 35 years, and currently work at Leicester Royal Infirmary responsible for preparing cancer chemotherapy for patients at Leicester’s Cancer Centre & Children’s Hospital.
 Previously I was at the former Derbyshire Royal Infirmary in a similar role, and before that at various London hospitals before moving to Chilwell.
 I chair a national hospital pharmacy specialist interest group, and I’m also working with NHS England on two projects, one involving patient safety and the other to standardise ready to administer chemotherapy drugs.
 I believe the local community should be actively involved in making decisions about the local area, especially those relating to planning & development which will affect all of us living & working in the area or commuting in and out of it.
 As a community we shouldn’t just leave these decisions to the council, politicians, developers and other vested interests from outside the area.
 We all have a vested interest in how our community develops, lives and works together which is why I wanted to get involved in helping to shape our future.
 Without adequate consideration of the local infrastructure investment requirements and protecting our local environment, future housing and other development in the area will adversely affect us all.
 As a community we need to stand together, and decide together, how we want the local area to look in the future for our children and later generations to come.

+David Lovett: I’m 58 and married with four grown up children.
+I have lived in Chilwell since 1989 and our children all went to local schools in the area.
+My wife is a nurse working in Nottingham.
+I’m a hospital pharmacist and have worked in the NHS for 37 years, currently working at Leicester Royal Infirmary responsible for preparing cancer chemotherapy for patients at Leicester’s Cancer Centre & Childrens Hospital.
+Previously I was at the former Derbyshire Royal Infirmary in a similar role, and before that at various London hospitals before moving to Chilwell.
+I currently chair a national hospital pharmacy specialist interest group, and also undertake some project work for NHS England.